Conkwer/mkcdi/README.md

 From translators, for translators.
 The toolchain's main purpose is to build images FAST, without bells and whistles.
 Useful for game translators who need to test over and over again.

 ## Notes
-In development.
-Not all bug are fixed yet.
-Use "Lazyboot" if you need a more tested solution.
+Currently in development.
+Not all bugs are fixed yet.
+Use "Lazyboot" if you need a more stable solution.
+Feel free to fix any issues you find.
+This is Python, so the codebase is quite small.

 ## Features